 Extracted from the nut of the African Shea Tree, shea butter has been used traditionally for thousands of years, and was even a favorite of Cleopatra.
 Naturally rich in vitamins and minerals and intensely moisturizing, it provides long-lasting nourishment.

 Where is Shea Butter Sourced?

-We are so proud to have secured a partnership with a cooperative supplier of East African Nilotica shea butter in Uganda.
-Friend, entrepreneur, and healer, Ssanyu Birigwa, has a personal history and vision to change the economy and improve the lives of Ugandan women by providing a fair wage for their work in harvesting this precious resource and supplying beauty companies like Captain Blankenship with luxurious, cold-pressed, organic shea butter.
+We are so proud to have secured a partnership with a cooperative supplier of organic East African Nilotica shea butter from Uganda.
+Friend, entrepreneur, and bone healer, Ssanyu Birigwa, has a personal history and vision to change the social, economic and environmental sustainability of Uganda.
+As an advocate for the women and men shea nut gatherers her focus is on supporting fair wages for work in harvesting this precious resource and supplying beauty companies like Captain Blankenship with luxurious, cold-pressed, organic shea butter.

 East African Nilotica is known for its higher percentage of fatty acids, high levels of Vitamin A and E content, and (the reason we choose it) it needs no processing so it can be enjoyed in its rawest, purest form.

 Ssanyu's roots in Uganda date back to spending summers there, as a child, with her family.

 "My father came from Katwe, an area in the city of Kampala, Uganda to the United States as a student immigrant in 1968.
 I spent my middle school years in Kenya and summers in Uganda where I saw first-hand the country's struggle in delivering quality healthcare.
 In 2007, on a research trip to Lira, in Northern Uganda, I had the opportunity to sit with women who shared with me some of their struggles of the post-civil war conflict.
 Many of these women were coping with family members living with AIDS/HIV, scarcity of water, unemployment, lack of funds to educate their children, and difficulties in accessing adequate healthcare services."